Isoldien/group53/README.md

 - Deploy it online using University provided server

 ## Our Tech Stack
-Frontend = HTML, CSS, Javascript
-Backend = PHP with Laravel
+Frontend = HTML, CSS with Bootstrap, Javascript with React Backend = PHP with Laravel
 Database = To be decided
 Hosting = University server